104 results found

 Noor MS, Dennis J, Al-Hinai K, et al., 2020, Quality Improvement Project: Improving the External Referrals Service of the Hepato-Pancreato-Biliary (HPB) Surgery in a Tertiary Centre, International Surgical Conference of the Association-of-Surgeons-in-Training, Publisher: WILEY, Pages: 187-187, ISSN: 0007-1323

-Sarker D, Sodergren M, Plummer ER, et al., 2020, Phase Ib dose escalation and cohort expansion study of the novel myeloid differentiating agent MTL-CEBPA in combination with sorafenib in patients with advanced hepatocellular carcinoma (HCC)., Publisher: AMER SOC CLINICAL ONCOLOGY, ISSN: 0732-183X
+Sarker D, Sodergren M, Plummer ER, et al., 2020, Phase Ib dose escalation and cohort expansion study of the novel myeloid differentiating agent MTL-CEBPA in combination with sorafenib in patients with advanced hepatocellular carcinoma (HCC)., Annual Meeting of the American-Society-of-Clinical-Oncology (ASCO), Publisher: LIPPINCOTT WILLIAMS & WILKINS, ISSN: 0732-183X

 da Costa AC, Sodergren M, Jayant K, et al., 2020, Radiofrequency combined with immunomodulation for hepatocellular carcinoma: State of the art and innovations, WORLD JOURNAL OF GASTROENTEROLOGY, Vol: 26, Pages: 2040-2048, ISSN: 1007-9327